UltraMessaging/um_perf/README.md

 * store_2a.xml - used on host S2.
 * store_3a.xml - used on host S3.

-You should modify the fillowing lines in each file per your environment:
+You should modify the following lines in each file per your environment:
 ````
 ...
     <store name="store_a_topic1" interface="10.29.4.0/24" port="12001">